🎮

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.

 If the device sparks your interest, the smartest next click is usually CB408, followed by GAMEMT E6 Plus, because that is where the shape of the market around it comes into focus.
-A useful verdict should leave the reader more curious, but also more precise.
+The point is not to stop the reader from exploring.
+It is to make every next click smarter.

 Games shown here match systems this handheld can run at a B grade or better.